swiftlang/swift-java/README.md

 ## Development and Testing

-This project contains multiple builds, living sid3e by side together.
+This project contains multiple builds, living side by side together.

 Depending on which part you are developing, you may want to run just the swift tests: